alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/tool-calling-errors.md

 Let's try it out.
-To emphasize the removal steps, let's `stream` the responses from the model so that we can see each executed node:
+To emphasize the removal steps, let's `stream` the responses from the modelCOnfig so that we can see each executed node:

 ```typescript